umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Dashboards-and-Buttons/index.md

 # Dashboards and Buttons

 Umbraco Plumber has its own default Dashboards.
-By default, when you install Umbraco Plumber, you receive two Dashboards: the *User Dashboard* and the "Admin Dashboard*.
+By default, when you install Umbraco Plumber, you receive two Dashboards: the *User Dashboard* and the *Admin Dashboard*.
 Additionally, Umbraco Plumber replaces the default Umbraco button set in the editor drawer.

 ## Dashboards